 Our Sustainability Criteria

 Our sustainability criteria are aligned with internationally recognized best practices in the fashion industry, including the Higg Materials Sustainability Index and Textile Exchange's Preferred Fibers and Materials list, addressing the most impactful stages of production, such as raw materials and manufacturing.
 Furthermore, as part of our efforts concerning animal welfare and biodiversity, we have banned the use of certain animal products, such as fur and mohair for all brands and have certified all our private labels to the Responsible Down Standard.
-You can learn more about our efforts in our Ethical Sourcing Standards.
+You can learn more about our efforts in our Sustainable Sourcing Policy.